FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 {.is-info}

-## Weapon Bonuses
+## Static weapon Bonuses

-Placing Power Generators next to Energy-consuming static weapon (e.g. Point Defense, static Artillery) will reduce the reload time of the weapon, the duration of energy consumption as a result, and the energy consumption itself.
+Placing Power Generators next to Energy-consuming static weapons (e.g. Point Defense, static Artillery) will reduce the reload time of the weapon and duration of Energy consumption as a result, and the Energy consumption itself.
 All static artillery benefit from the rate of fire bonus and Energy drain reduction.
 UEF T3 Point Defense is an exception which only gains a reduction in Energy drain.